siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 ### Checking `kube-controller-manager` and `kube-scheduler`

-If control plane endpoint is up, status of the pods can be performed with `kubectl`:
+If the control plane endpoint is up, the status of the pods can be ascertained with `kubectl`:

 ```bash
 $ kubectl get pods -n kube-system -l k8s-app=kube-controller-manager